Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Existence of Strong Traces

-{\uline {\bf {Step 2: Strong convergence of blow-ups}}}
+{\underline {\bf {Step 2: Strong convergence of blow-ups}}}

-In this step, we will show that there is a sequence of scales $\eta_n \rightarrow 0^+$, so that blowing up $f$ around a point $(t,h(t))$ at scales $\eta_n$, we obtain a strong $L^1$ limit, $f^\infty$, simultaneously for almost every point $(t,h(t))$.
+In this step, we will show that there is a sequence of scales $r_n \rightarrow 0^+$, so that blowing up $f$ around a point $(t,h(t))$ at scales $r_n$, we obtain a strong $L^1_{loc}$ limit, $f^\infty$, simultaneously for almost every point $(t,h(t))$.
 Moreover, our strong limit $f^\infty$ will solve \eqref{eqn:kinetic} with $\mu = 0$, except possibly along the plane $\{y = 0\}$.
 The proof consists of using averaging lemmas for the kinetic formulation \eqref{eqn:kinetic} to gain compactness for averages of $f$.
-Since $f$ is already weakly compact and is almost everywhere the characteristic function of an interval in $v$, this will be sufficient to gain strong compactness. \begin{definition}[Blow-up along a curve] For $f$ a solution to \eqref{eqn:kinetic} with entropy dissipation measure $\mu$, $t \mapsto h(t)$ a fixed Lipschitz curve, and $(t,h(t))$ a fixed point on $h$, we define the blow-up $(f_\eta, \mu_\eta)$ for $\eta$ sufficiently small (depending on $t$) by
+Since $f$ is already weakly compact and is almost everywhere the characteristic function of an interval in $v$, this will be sufficient deduce strong compactness for $f$ as well. \begin{definition}[Blow-up along a curve] For $(f,\mu)$ a solution pair to \eqref{eqn:kinetic}, $t \mapsto h(t)$ a fixed Lipschitz curve, and $(t,h(t))$ a fixed point on $h$, we define the blow-up $(f_r, \mu_r)$ for $r$ sufficiently small (depending on $t$) by

 \end{definition}